LOTUS GUEST PAGE

 "Hello to everyone old and new!
 It is great to find this site and to have an opportunity to fellowship with everyone.
 I have some very interesting news to share."
 Larry Clark (Black Belt #30 from Thailand)

 "I'm very glad to found your website.
 I practiced when I was 14 years old in LOTUS in Ubon in 1972.
 I remembered Chuck & Lily Quick, Don F. Dix ,Don R Ford.
 In 1972 I can't read and write in English.
 I 've good memoried with GI.
 Ajarn Precha, he still alive not far from the old place.
 He run the kindergarten school.
 Whenever I drove my car passed Lotus Ubon, I retrospected the crowded GI atmosphere in Ubon.
 If anyone want to know about Ubon now, or searches someone whom you loved in Ubon please let me know I'll help immediately."
-Reguards, Nipon
+Regards, Nipon

 "Great site and informative."
 Dave Davis (brown belt from Thailand 1973)